 19. Post University

-Post University is accredited by the New England Association of Schools and Colleges and the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc. Students have the option of choosing from several specializations when pursuing a B.S. in Business degree, a B.S. in Public Service, B.S. in Education, a B.S. or B.A. from the College of Arts and Sciences.
+Other Considerations: Post University is accredited by the New England Association of Schools and Colleges and by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges.
+Students can choose from a B.S. in business, public service, or education, or a B.S. or B.A. from the College of Arts and Sciences.

 18. Southern New Hampshire University